Monika Berberich: Life

 Following her brief escape Berberich's sentence was extended.
 In the end she remained in prison till March 1988.
-Except during the two years 1976-1978, she shared the experience with Gabriele Rollnik, in many ways a political soul-mate, who also became a friend.
+Except during the two years 1976-1978, she shared the experience with Rollnik, in many ways a political soul-mate, who also became a friend.
 During their time in prison the women took part in a number hunger strikes.
 The objective was to secure improved treatment and conditions.
 Examples included use of a cell with a window, longer exercise periods in the yard and, more generally, anything "anti-state".
 From experience the inmates found that up to a point hunger strikes worked.
 Berberich engaged in nine hunger strikes: Rollnik in six.
 In the end, Rollnik began to hallucinate and "hear voices".
 After her release she suffered continuing problems with vision and balance which she attributed to the hunger strikes.
 Berberich's physique seemed to deal with hunger strikes better than Rollnik's, though after her release it became clear that even she could no longer take her former robust health for granted.

 After her release Berberich remained resolute in her determination to shun conventional social norms.
 "I never wanted a normal life and I still don't today".
 Her first job post release was as a cycle courier.
 Then she was diagnosed with an abscess on the cerebellum.
 The condition involved ten days in a coma followed by several months in a wheel chair.
 Even after that her movements remained awkward and her speech affected.
 She never recovered complete balance and the finer motor skills.
 She was no longer able to hold down a full-time job, but continued to work at the "Dritte-Welt-Haus" (literally, "Third World House") charity association in Frankfurt.
 She sings in a choir and takes care of a friend's children.

-Monika Berberich has never distanced herself from the objectives and methods of the RAF.
+Berberich has never distanced herself from the objectives and methods of the RAF.
 In 1995 she gave an interview to the BBC in which she characterised contemporary Germany as a "fascist state".